 ** Subjects that cost slightly more per hour include: AP Physics C - Electricity & Magnetism, calculus-based college physics electricity & magnetism, proof-based college math classes, college-level abstract algebra, and college-level vector analysis.

-This is becasue the CollegeBoard considers AP Physics C EM to be an especially challenging course (with a very low average test score), and becasue the other courses listed are courses that have a very low pass rate in general.
+This is becasue the CollegeBoard considers AP Physics C EM to be an especially challenging course (with a very low average test score), and because the other courses listed are courses that have a very low pass rate in general.

 **Typically, I charge more for college and high-school material than for middle-school and elementary material.
-I also charge less in the summer than during the school year, and more from mid-december to mid-January.

 During or before a first session, there are several things we'll need to establish immediately to make the most efficient use of time.
 Knowing the answers upfront to these questions helps me do that: